harukaxq/llmpack/HOMEBREW.md

    - Add release notes
    - Click "Publish release"

-5. The GitHub Actions workflow will automatically:
+5. The homebrew-releaser GitHub Actions workflow will automatically:
    - Calculate the SHA256 checksum of the release tarball
-   - Update the formula in the Homebrew tap repository
+   - Generate and update the formula in the Homebrew tap repository
-   - Commit and push the changes
+   - Commit and push the changes to your tap repository

 ## Installing from the Tap